AOSPK/aospk.github.io/pages/internal/adding_device.md

 ---
 sidebar: home_sidebar
-title: How to add a new device to the wiki
+title: How to submit a new device for official builds
 folder: internal
-permalink: addingdevice-howto.html
+permalink: help/adding-device/
 search: exclude
 tags:
  - internal
 ---

-## Requirements for adding a device
+## Official devices

+If you have a working device tree/kernel, and would like to submit it for official builds, please check [this url](https://github.com/AOSPK/official_devices/blob/master/README.md) for more instructions.
+Please note - your device **must** have full hardware support (i.e., every peripheral works) and **must** be stable.

-The LineageOS wiki provides instructions based on the assumption that your device has got its device tree/kernel under the [LineageOS GitHub organization](https://github.com/LineageOS), and that it supports building Lineage 13.0 or higher.
-If your device meets both those requirements, follow the instructions below to get your device set up.
+The Kraken wiki provides instructions based on the assumption that your device has got its device tree and required depedencies under the [AOSPK-Devices GitHub organization](https://github.com/AOSPK-Devices).

 ## Setting up the wiki locally

-See [contributing using repo](contributing.html#using-repo) for detailed instructions on setting up the wiki locally.
+See [this url]({{ site.baseurl }}/help/contributing/wiki/) for detailed instructions on setting up the wiki locally.

 ## Adding your device

 ### Prepare the required files

 There are a few files which need to be there to have a device on the wiki.
-In order to get them, navigate to `$LINEAGE_SRC/lineage/wiki/` and run:
+In order to get them, navigate to `~/wiki/` and run:

 ```
 ./scripts/generate_device.sh your_device